South African quarantined in Nigeria tests negative for Ebola

 "She is negative (for Ebola)," said Marty, who is in Lagos assisting Nigeria with its Ebola screening under WHO auspices.

-The traveler, whose identity was not given, would be allowed to return to South Africa on the first available flight, she said.
+The traveller, whose identity was not given, would be allowed to return to South Africa on the first available flight, she said.

 The Ebola test was carried out by Nigerian medics and Dr. Cesar Munoz-Fontela of the Hamburg-based Bernhard Nocht Institute for Tropical Medicine, which has set up testing labs both in Lagos and in the southern oil city of Port Harcourt.